andreademurtas/ctfsak/README.md

 Contributors are welcomed).

 ## Build
-Make sure to have the latest version of Rust installed on your system
+Make sure you have the latest version of Rust installed on your system, then run:

 ```
 $ git clone https://github.com/andreademurtas/ctfsak.git && cd ctfsak